duniter/cesium/doc/build_web_extension.md

 Follow all the steps defined in the [Development guide](./development_guide.md).

-After that you should be able to start the application using `npm start`or `yarn run start`, and to test it.
+After that you should be able to start the application using `yarn run start`, and to test it.

 ## Build the web extension